cjwit/cjwit.github.io/_posts/2020-06-29-banjo-build-part-5.markdown

 title:  "Building a banjo (Part 5: assembling and finishing)"
 date:   2020-06-29 09:50:19 -0400
 categories: banjo
+description: This is a tricky part of the build, but it's also one of the most satisfying to finish up.
+Once you're done, you'll have two pieces that fit together and look something like a banjo.
 ---
 ## Assembling the neck and rim